nodemcu/nodemcu-firmware/docs/en/modules/net.md

 #### Parameters
 - `type` `net.TCP` or `net.UDP`.
 UDP connections chained to [net.createUDPSocket()](#netcreateudpsocket)
 - `timeout` for a TCP server timeout is 1~28'800 seconds (for an inactive client to be disconnected)

+!!! attention
+    The `type` parameter will be removed in upcoming releases so that `net.createServer` will always create a TCP-based server.
+For UDP use [net.createUDPSocket()](#netcreateudpsocket) instead.

 #### Returns